 Other Indoor Tropical Fruits

-Another favorite that’s easy to grow is the dwarf banana ‘Extra Dwarf Cavendesh’ (Musa ‘Extra Dwarf Cavendesh’).
-Once they reach 3-feet high, they will produce small trusses of delicious bananas year round, if given high light, regular water, and warmth.
+Another favorite that’s easy to grow is the dwarf banana ‘Extra Dwarf Cavendish’ (Musa ‘Extra Dwarf Cavendish’).
+Once they reach 3-feet high, they will produce small trusses of delicious bananas year-round, if given high light, regular water, and warmth.

 Then there are avocados (Persea americana).
 Many home growers will opt to start their own trees from pits, but this will result in large trees unfit for indoor growing.
 Instead, choose a dwarf tree such as the avocado ‘Day’.
 This compact selection and will produce small avocados from July to September.
 Bring them indoors in a brightly lit location through winter.

 These fruits are best purchased as plants, but most are not readily available at your neighborhood nursery.
 To find them search for a specialty online plant source, such as Logee’s Plants for Home and Garden.
 Good online nurseries such as this offer a wide selection of compact tropical plants ideal for indoor container culture.